Shopify/liquid/filters/join.md

 title: join
 ---

-`join` combines the elements of an array into a single string using the string you provide as a separator.
+Combines the items in an array into a single string using the argument as a separator.

 ```liquid
 {% raw %}